SainsburyWellcomeCentre/RCWG/_proposals/slack_channels.md

 **forum-molecular-bio** help with cell-type markers, labeling, sequencing/transcriptomics, etc
 - has anyone used RNA scope for identifying cell types of interest and can help?

-**forum-machine-learning-NNs** Machine learning and neural networks questions
+**forum-ML-and-neural-networks** Machine learning and neural networks questions
 - How do I put dropout in my PyTorch network?

 **forum-misc** Science questions that don't fit into the other categories.